Veja (magazine): Controversies

-The magazine is often the target of criticism for its bias, including from journalists Luís Nassif in the special section of his blog and Mino Carta himself in various editions of his magazine Carta Capital.
-Both have filed lawsuits against the magazine and its columnists (in particular Diogo Mainardi) in relation to the accusations made by both parties.
+The magazine is often criticised for its bias.
+Journalists Luís Nassif and Mino Carta have both filed lawsuits against the magazine and its columnists (in particular Diogo Mainardi).

 In its 25 May 2007 issue, Veja ran a story on then-Senate president, Renan Calheiros, accusing him of accepting funds from a lobbyist to pay for the child support of a daughter from an extramarital affair with journalist Monica Veloso.
 During a speech in his defense given in the Senate floor, Calheiros accused Grupo Abril, Veja's parent company, of having violated Brazilian corporate law in relation to its sale of 30% of the capital from its publishing arm to South African media group Naspers.
 Abril responded to Calheiros in a press release in which they denied all charges.

 In August 2010, the Superior Electoral Court punished Veja for pro-José Serra bias during its coverage of the 2010 presidential election.
 The magazine published a claim made by Serra's vice-presidential candidate Índio da Costa that the Workers' Party (PT) had ties with the Fuerzas Armadas Revolucionarias de Colombia.
 Veja was forced to publish a rebuttal note from PT.
 Prior to the second round of the 2014 presidential election, Veja anticipated its weekly edition to publish a story claiming that both President Dilma Rousseff and her predecessor Luiz Inácio Lula da Silva were aware of a misappropriation scheme inside the state oil company Petrobras.
 The magazine headquarters was attacked by pro-PT protestors.
 Once again Veja was forced by the Supreme Electoral Court to publish a rebuttal from PT.

-In July 2015 the magazine published a story claiming that federal contractor Léo Pinheiro would offer a plea bargaining claiming that Lula was aware and benefited from the aforementioned corruption case.
-However, Pinheiro published an article claiming that the statements attributed to him were fake.
+In July 2015 the magazine published a story claiming that federal contractor Léo Pinheiro would offer a plea bargaining alleging that Lula was aware and benefited from the aforementioned corruption case.
+However, Pinheiro claimed that the statements attributed to him were fake.
 As such, Lula decided to sue Veja for moral damages.
 On the same issue, the magazine accused former soccer player and Senator Romário of having a bank account in the tax haven country of Switzerland.
 After being sought by the Senator, Banca della Svizzera Italiana confirmed that the documents published by Veja were fake.
-BSI announced that it requested an investigation of the case by the Office of the Attorney General of Switzerland.
-According to columnist Ricardo Noblat, Veja's actions might have been orchestrated by the Mayor of Rio de Janeiro Eduardo Paes, once Romário is a strong contester in the upcoming municipal election.
+BSI announced that it requested that the case be an investigated by the Office of the Attorney General of Switzerland.
+According to columnist Ricardo Noblat, Veja's actions may have been guided by Mayor of Rio de Janeiro Eduardo Paes, since Romário was a strong contester in the upcoming city election.